ironpeak/bevy_modern_pixel_camera/README.md

 pixel-art sprites.

-This crates provides a plugin to automatically configure Bevy's `Camera2dBundle`.
-It works by setting the camera to an integer scaling factor (using Bevy's `ScalingMode::WindowSize`), and automatically updating the zoom level so that the specified target resolution fills as much of the sceen as possible.
+This crates provides a plugin to automatically configure Bevy's `Camera2d`.
+It works by setting the camera to an integer scaling factor (using Bevy's `ScalingMode::WindowSize`), and automatically updating the zoom level so that the specified target resolution fills as much of the screen as possible.

 The plugin can also automatically set and resize the viewport of the camera to match the target resolution.